Skip to main content

 Previously, we recommended deploying Karpenter to Fargate and not provisioning any nodes.
 However, this causes issues with add-ons that require compute power to fully initialize, such as coredns, and it can reduce the cluster to a single node, removing the high availability that comes from having a node per Availability Zone and replicas of pods spread across those nodes.

-As a result, we now recommend deploying a minimal node group with a single instance (currently recommended to be a c6a.large) in each of 3 Availability Zones.
+As a result, we now recommend deploying a minimal node group with a single instance (currently recommended to be a c7a.medium) in each of 3 Availability Zones.
 This will provide the compute power needed to initialize add-ons, and will provide high availability for the cluster.
 As a bonus, it will also remove the need to deploy Karpenter to Fargate.

 Migration procedure